Helping You to Maximize Your Academic Pursuits

 AP Credits/International Baccalaureate Scores

 AP credit with a score of 3, 4, or 5 or International Baccalaureate score of 5, 6, or 7 may be used to fulfill program prerequisites in all subjects.
+To claim AP or IB credit, the credit hours must be listed on your transcript.

 Applicants Who Fail to Meet Minimum Unit Requirements